-What to Eat in Osaka: Dotonbori Street Food & Restaurants
+What to Eat in Osaka: The Best Dotonbori Street Food & Restaurants

 Osaka is a food lover’s paradise!
-The second you get off the train after getting into the city you’ll instantly be greeted by the mouthwatering displays and smells of alluring food stalls.
-The main character for Osaka’s foodie scene is the Dotonbori street food, which we will cover in this post, but we will also cover what to eat in Osaka for first-
+The second you get off the train after getting into the city you’ll instantly be greeted by the mouthwatering displays and savory smells of alluring food stalls.
+The main character for Osaka’s foodie scene is the Dotonbori street food, which we will cover in this post, but we will also cover what to eat in Osaka for first-timers or returning visitors!

 Osaka Food Specialties

 Dotonbori is the main hub for street food in Osaka and has some of the best restaurants in Osaka as well.
-Everyone who visits Japan should experience these unique dishes for a number of reasons like…
+Everyone who visits Japan should experience these unique dishes for several reasons like…

-- You won’t find it to be the same anywhere else (trust us, we tried Takoyaki in a few other places and while it was good, it wasn’t the same).
+- You won’t find it to be the same anywhere else.
+Trust us, we’ve tried takoyaki in a few other places and while it was good, it wasn’t the same.

 - You can sample a variety of Dotonbori street food and make a meal out of it for a low cost – perfect for those traveling to Osaka on a budget.